le0pard/le0pard.github.io/_posts/chef/2013-01-05-chef-solo-getting-started-part-2.md

 -rw-r--r--   1 leo  staff  1571 Jan  4 19:24 upload_progress_module.rb
 {% endhighlight %}

-  As you remember we added to run\_list:
+  As you remember we added this to the run\_list:

 {% highlight ruby %}
 "run_list": [